Suffering a work injury is stressful for you and your entire family. You may be out of work and your bills mounting.

 Can I Be Forced Back to Work After an Injury?

 The North Carolina Workers’ Compensation Act and Industrial Commission Rules contain specific provisions addressing an injured worker’s return to work.

 Your employer must offer you “suitable employment.”
 There are different definitions for “suitable employment” depending on the status of your medical treatment.

-If you are still actively treating for your injury and your doctor has not placed you at maximum medical improvement, your employer can offer you light-duty work.
+If you are still actively treating for your work injury and your doctor has not placed you at maximum medical improvement, your employer can offer you light-duty work.

 With certain jobs, your doctor may have to approve a job description before you can be forced to return to work.

 After you are placed at maximum medical improvement, “suitable employment” is defined as “employment that the employee is capable of performing considering the employee’s preexisting and injury-related physical and mental limitations, vocational skills, education, and experience and is located within a 50‑mile radius of the employee’s residence at the time of injury or the employee’s current residence if the employee had a legitimate reason to relocate since the date of injury.”

 Your employer must meet a stricter definition of “suitable employment” after you are placed at maximum medical improvement.

 If your employer has already filled your job or cannot accommodate your work restrictions, their insurance company may hire a vocational counselor to assist you with returning to work.

 We will verify your employer and the vocational counselor have followed the law when offering you a job, and we will make sure the job offered to you is one your doctors say you can do.

-Is it Worth Getting a Workers’ Compensation Attorney
+Is it Worth Getting a Workers’ Compensation Attorney?

 You won’t pay us out of your pocket.
 We will represent you on a contingency fee basis, meaning we will receive a portion of the monetary benefits we recover for you.

 The contingency fee model is beneficial for both the attorney and the injured worker.
 As previously stated, you will never pay out of your pocket for our representation.

 The contingency fee model gives our attorneys every reason to fight as hard as we can for you.
 The more we recover for you, the greater our fee.

-The insurance companies have authored studies which show that injured people who retain an attorney tend to receive significantly higher recoveries than people who handle their claim on their own.
+The insurance companies have authored studies that show that injured people who retain an attorney tend to receive significantly higher recoveries than people who handle their claim on their own.

 When Should You Hire a Workers’ Comp Attorney?

 Even if the insurance company is treating you well at the beginning of your claim, it may later try to stop your benefits.

 The insurance company may offer to settle your case, but you may worry that they are not making you a fair offer.

-If you have questions at any step in your claim, make sure you speak with the experienced North Carolina workplace accident lawyers at Mehta & McConnell before moving forward with your claim.
+If you have questions at any step in your claim, make sure you speak with the experienced North Carolina workers’ comp lawyers at Mehta & McConnell before moving forward with your claim.

-We are happy to meet with you to have a no-obligation free consultation about your claim.
-We will explain the law as it applies to your case, and we will gladly answer any questions or concerns you may have.
+Our work injury law firm will explain the law as it applies to your case, and we will gladly answer any questions or concerns you may have.

 Let us see if we can help you increase the value of your claim in a cost-effective and efficient way.